TeachMeInc/SWAG-SDK/docs/unity/script-reference/AddictingGames/SWAG.md

 # SWAG (Class)

-The `SWAG` class handles various functionality for the SWAG system.
+The `SWAG` class manages the complete functionality for the SWAG API and is the main entry-point into the SDK.
+This class inherits from MonoBehavior and should be placed on a GameObject in your scene.

 ## Fields